-That the Treasury Management Strategy Statement and the Treasury Management Investment Strategy for 2022/23 be approved.
+That having reviewed and commented upon the Treasury Management Strategy Statement and the Treasury Management Investment Strategy for 2023/24, the Audit and Governance Committee recommends it to Full Council for approval.

 Corporate Impact Assessment

 Governance:

 The report complies with the Charted Institute of Public Finance and Accountancy (CIPFA) Treasury Management code to provide information and scrutiny on the Councils Treasury Management function.